emacsmirror/quick-fasd/README.md

 After installing the **quick-fasd** Emacs package, you can easily navigate your file system directly within Emacs by using Fasd’s fast-access capabilities.
 For example, you can open recently accessed files or quickly jump to frequently used directories without leaving the Emacs environment.

 Here’s how the package works:
-- `quick-fasd-mode` hooks into `find-file-hook` to automatically add all visited files and directories to Fasd's database.
+- `quick-fasd-mode` adds a hook to `find-file-hook` and `dired-mode-hook` to automatically add all visited files and directories to Fasd's database.
 - The user can invoke the `quick-fasd-find-file` function, which prompts for input and display available candidates from the Fasd index, enabling rapid and efficient file navigation.

 ## Requirements